nmehran/omm/README.md

 ## Contributing

+Performance optimizations, bug fixes, and improvements to maintainability and flexibility are particularly valued.

-Before you start coding, we recommend discussing your ideas first as part of an issue.
+Before you start coding, please consider first discussing your ideas as part of an issue.

-We particularly value performance optimizations, bug fixes, and well-documented improvements to maintainability and flexibility.

-Pull requests that don't follow these guidelines may need revision before they can be accepted.

 ## License